aryanrajtrangham/Courses_from_priyanshu/Rasa.md

   - Better model performance with less training data required.
   - Faster training with less iteration times.
   - Lower training data required for the task at hand.
-  - When the pre-trainined model is from the same domain, it will pick up domain specific vocabulary.
+  - When the pretrained model is from the same domain, it will pick up domain specific vocabulary.

 ## Rasa Core

 - Rasa core predict what bot should say for a given user input.
 - We cannot write rules for every path.
-- Instead of using rules & enforcing them on the user, Rasa uses machine learning to learn the conversational patterns from the **example conversational data** we provide & predict how an assistant should respond in a specific situaton based on the context history of the converaton and other details like the **Policies** defined by us.
+- Instead of using rules & enforcing them on the user, Rasa uses machine learning to learn the conversational patterns from the **example conversational data** we provide & predict how an assistant should respond in a specific situation based on the context history of the conversation and other details like the **Policies** defined by us.
 - Generally this process of handling conversation flow and responding in a chatbot is called **Dialogue Management**.

 - ### **Responses**